flashcordon/big-history/Mystères-physique.md

 de déterminer le cisaillement (« shear ») dû à l’effet gravitationnel de l’amas, et de reconstituer la distribution de matière dans les amas

+Weak gravitational lensing is bending of light by structures in the Universe; it leads to distorted or sheared images of distant galaxies
+This distortion allows the distribution of dark matter and its evolution with time to be measured, thereby probing the influence of dark energy on the growth of structure
+Gravitational lensing produces distortions of images of background galaxies
+The statistical signal due to gravitational lensing by large-scale structure is termed “cosmic shear.”
+To estimate the cosmic shear field at a given point in the sky, we locally average the shapes of large numbers of distant galaxies.
+The principal statistical measure of cosmic shear is the shear angular power spectrum, which chiefly depends on the source galaxy redshift zs, and additional information can be obtained by measuring the correlations between shears at different redshifts or with foreground lensing galaxies, as well as the three-point correlation function of cosmic shear Additional information is obtained by measuring the shear correlations between objects in different redshift bins; this is referred to as weak lensing tomography [229] and contains further useful information about the evolution of the growth of structure.
+The dark energy sensitivity of the shear angular power spectrum comes from two factors:
+• geometry — the Hubble parameter, the angular diameter distance, and the weight function W (z);
+and
+• growth of structure — via the redshift evolution of the matter power spectrum P (k) (more
+Current surveys cover more modest hundreds of deg2, although KIDS (450, and soon to be up to 1,500 deg2 [237]), Dark Energy Survey (about 1,500 and soon to be 5,000 deg2 [251]) and Hyper Suprime- Cam (HSC; expected to be 1,500 deg2 [252]) are aiming to bring weak lensing to the forefront of dark energy constraints.
+Cisaillement ?
+– Détecté au début des années 90 autour des amas.
+– Cisaillement cosmique détecté en 2000 (équipe de l'IAP + autres
+L'effet de cisaillement cosmique, qui a été mesuré pour la première fois en 2000, se manifeste par des déformations des images des galaxies sous l'effet de la gravitation des amas de matière.
+Il permet notamment de cartographier la matière noire mais également de déterminer comment l'énergie sombre affecte la toile cosmique.

 ### Les amas de galaxies